zsiciarz/vagrant-hbase/README.md

 vagrant-hbase
 =============

-Vagrantfile for quick-and-dirty HBase setup.
+A Vagrantfile to get up and running with Hadoop and HBase development.

 Overview
 --------

-This Vagrant project sets up a Ubuntu 12.04 (precise) virtual machine and provisions it for HBase development.
-[Ansible](http://www.ansibleworks.com/) is used for VM provisioning.
+The aim of this project is to set up a virtual machine ready for Hadoop and HBase development in just a few minutes.
+The VM is a Ubuntu 12.04 (precise) box, which is provisioned with [Ansible](http://www.ansibleworks.com/).

 After running `vagrant up`, a single HBase node is set up in pseudo-distributed mode, running on a single-node Hadoop HDFS filesystem.
 A Thrift server is also